Waking Madison: Plot

 Oftentimes, Madison has various, frequent dreams; everything being upside down, a girl whose mouth is taped, and one hand reaches for her, walks through the hall with dripping water and weird light bulbs.
 She sees a reflection of herself in the mirror and imagines herself putting her head through it, yet a second later, the glass is intact.
 There was also a little blonde girl.

 She also has what seems to be a flashback/memory of her mom abusing her; dunking her head over and over in the tub.

-One minute, Madison gets mad whenever Dr. Barnes calls her by her name, saying that her name isn't Madison.
-The next minute, Madison says that she doesn't remember what had happened just then.
+One minute, Madison gets mad whenever Dr. Barnes calls her by her name, saying that her name is not Madison.
+The next minute, Madison says that she does not remember what had happened just then.
 Madison or whomever said, "She called you.
-She's going to die.
-She's not real.
-I'm real," and Madison went back to her old self.
+She is going to die.
+She is not real.
+I am real," and Madison went back to her old self.

 Madison realizes that each girl that Dr. Barnes interviewed; Grace, Margaret and Alexis, happened to be her.
 She realized that she has dissociated personalities.
 Dr. Barnes gets a call from one of Madison's personalities who said, "Madison will die."
 This worries Dr. Barnes who goes to Madison's house and then goes into her room, seeing the notebook that Madison mentioned that she hid under her mattress.
-It's titled, "The Helper".
+It is titled, "The Helper".
 She flipped through it and it has drawings of each girl, their names labeled underneath; Margaret, Alexis and Grace, and even the little blonde girl she calls "The helper".

-Madison later realizes that Dr. Barnes didn't exist either.
+Madison later realizes that Dr. Barnes did not exist either.
 That Dr. Barnes is a part of her like the others.
 Now that she realizes that, she can move on with her life and not think about killing herself like she thought of doing on the 30th day.